El Último Tour del Mundo 2022: Background

 Bad Bunny had originally planned to tour the world in 2020 in support of his second studio album YHLQMDLG.
 A massive European leg was scheduled to happen in the summer, with Martinez headlining A-list festivals such as Primavera Sound.
 However, due to the COVID-19 pandemic, most dates were pushed back to 2021 and later to 2022.
 On April 11, 2021, a brand new North American arena tour of Bad Bunny was announced during WrestleMania 37.

 Critical reception

 Emmalyse Brownstein from Miami Times attended to the concert on the FTX Arena and gave a positive review titled "Bad Bunny Held the Crowd in the Palm of His Hand During El Último Tour del Mundo at FTX Arena".
 Consequent Sound praised the first show of the tour and stated on their review: "The energy stepping inside the arena was palpable, and proud — an earnest reflection of the many attendees’ thoughts on seeing the boy who came from humble beginnings in Puerto Rico now selling out arenas".

-Set list

-The following set list is representative of the show on March 29, 2022 in Amway Center.
-It is not representative of all concerts for the duration of the tour.